Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Stating the

-\subparagraph{Remark.} As shown in \cite[Section 4.1]{\RelFSHypTag}, all intersections of the closed arc $e \union e'$ with any of its nontrivial translates are contained in the set $\{w,v,w'\}$ where $w \in e$, $w' \in e'$ are the terminal endpoints, and using this fact one may classify folds using a simplified version of the fold classification scheme found in \cite[Section~2]{BestvinaFeighn:bounding}.
+\subparagraph{Remark.} As shown in \cite[Section 4.1]{\RelFSOneTag}, all intersections of the closed arc $e \union e'$ with any of its nontrivial translates are contained in the set $\{w,v,w'\}$ where $w \in e$, $w' \in e'$ are the terminal endpoints.
+Using this fact one may classify folds using a simplified version of the fold classification scheme found in \cite[Section~2]{BestvinaFeighn:bounding}, which we shall sometimes do later on as needed.